-We are a huge fan of self-watering containers and it seems like they are all the rage.
+It seems self-watering containers are all the rage.
 From super, high-end, fancy planters, to DIY planters made from buckets and plastic boxes, you can find one to work with your price range and style.
 There are a vast number of options out there and you can even make your own for not much money.

 It's Great If You Travel